-The Mood Disorders Society of Canada (the "Society") is a Registered Charity which assists Canadians affected by depression, bipolar disorder and other related disorders through advocacy at all levels of Government, public awareness and research into causes and cures.
-The Society was incorporated on January 16, 2001 as a not for profit corporation and is exempt from income taxes under section 149 (1)(f) of the Income Tax Act.
+Mood Disorders Society of Canada (the "Society") is a federal not-for-profit organization incorporated under the Canada Not For Profit Corporations Act without share capital and is a registered charity under the Income Tax Act The Society was incorporated on January 16, 2001.
+The Society assists Canadians affected by depression, bipolar disorder and other related disorders through advocacy at all levels of Government, public awareness and research into causes and cures.